-OFC 262 Economics and Management (CPS) (1-0)
+OFC 262 Economics and 1 hr.
+Management (CPS) (1-0)

-Management (CPS) (1-0) Furnishes an understanding of the basic concepts of economics and management underlying the U.S. business system as they relate to the secretary's role in business.
+Furnishes an understanding of the basic concepts of economics and management underlying the U.S. business system as they relate to the secretary's role in business.
 This course prepares the student for a portion of Part I of the Certified Professional Secretary Exam.
 Students enrolled in this course should have one year of full-time secretarial experience or consent of coordinator.